How The Rock took over the Super Bowl

 Dwayne Johnson may never have achieved his dream of playing in the NFL, but Sunday night he managed to be all over Super Bowl LIV.

-First, the Rock debuted a new spot for his Teremana Tequila, a new Jalisco, Mexico-based tequila brand founded by Johnson and Dany Garcia, as well as Tequila Avion vets Jenna Fagnan and Ken Austin.
-The spot stars himself, broadcaster Jay Glazer, Super Bowl champ and Patriots legend Rob Gronkowsi, and hall of fame coach Jimmy Johnson playing a pre-game round of Never Have I Ever.
+First, The Rock debuted a new spot for his Teremana Tequila, a new Jalisco, Mexico-based tequila brand founded by Johnson and Dany Garcia, as well as Tequila Avion vets Jenna Fagnan and Ken Austin.
+The spot stars himself, broadcaster Jay Glazer, Super Bowl champ and Patriots legend Rob Gronkowsi, and hall of fame coach Jimmy Johnson playing a pregame round of Never Have I Ever.

 View this post on Instagram